 Complicating matters, “dissenters” challenged the authority of Puritans’ pseudo-theocracy or church-run government.
 The simplicity of Protestant churches, embodied in the so-called Plain Style of New England, made it easy to transition their churches into town halls on other nights of the week and, in most cases, church elders served on town councils.
 Church membership conferred freeman status on adult males, giving them the right to vote.
 Puritan architecture blurred the lines between church and state but also helped seed American democracy because these town halls encouraged local participation.

 Puritans valued religious freedom when it came to their own freedom within the Church of England, but they tolerated no diversity or difference of opinion within their own society.
 In that regard, they were no more revolutionary or libertarian than the Catholics or Anglicans whose persecution they escaped from.
 Nineteenth-century humorist Artemus Ward joked that “The Puritans nobly fled from a land of despotism to a land of freedom, where they could not only enjoy their own religion but could prevent everybody from enjoying his.”
 They at least allowed freedom to exit the group.
 But between 1659-61, Puritans executed four people for practicing Quakerism, including Mary Dyer.
 Dyer converted from Puritanism to Quakerism and returned to Massachusetts several times after being asked to leave.
-Dissenter Anne Hutchinson took Protestantism a step further on its natural trajectory and questioned not just the need for the Catholic or Anglican church but rather the need for any church.
+Dissenter Anne Hutchinson took Protestantism a step further on its natural trajectory and questioned not just the need for the Catholic or Anglican church but rather the need for any church, especially ones with ministers that defied her sola gratia belief in salvation by grace alone, not deeds.
 Her heresy threatened the establishment in a society run by the church, just as radical Protestants had threatened King James’ authority in the mother country by challenging the (Anglican) Church of England.
 Thomas Hooker broke with the Puritan establishment and founded a more democratic colony west of Massachusetts, Connecticut, that advocated toleration of all Christian denominations.
-Dissenter Roger Williams objected to the mistreatment of, and theft of land from, local Indians and was one of colonial America’s first abolitionists.
+Dissenter Roger Williams objected to the mistreatment of, and land theft from, local Indians and was one of colonial America’s first abolitionists.
 He argued for a truer separation of church and state, opining that “forced worship stinks in God’s nostrils.”
-Puritans cast Hutchinson, Williams, and their fellow dissenters into a special area cordoned off for misfits named Rhode Island, sometimes jokingly referred to as “Rogue Island” given its status as a refuge for the unorthodox.
+Puritans cast out Hutchinson, Williams, and their fellow dissenters.
+They retreated to a special area cordoned off for misfits named Rhode Island, sometimes jokingly referred to as “Rogue Island” given its status as a refuge for the unorthodox.

 In Rhode Island, Williams started the first American chapter of the Baptist Church, a denomination that began in England but boomed throughout America, especially in the South.
 Of the Mainline Protestant faiths, Baptists had the strongest influence on evangelical denominations and megachurches that eventually outnumbered them in modern times (mainline is now used synonymously with oldline).
 Then, after fending off Massachusetts for control of Rhode Island and Providence Plantation by winning a charter from England, Roger Williams established in Rhode Island one of the first true experiments in democracy and religious freedom in the Western world — other candidates being Hooker’s Connecticut and the nearby Dutch New Netherland.
 Williams also coined a phrase James Madison and Thomas Jefferson later adopted in reference to the U.S. Constitution’s First Amendment when he described a “wall, or hedge of separation” between the “wilderness of the world” and “garden of the church.”
 (More in chapters 7 and 10.)